ViewComponent/view_component/docs/guide/collections.md

 end
 ```

-## Spacer Components
+## Spacer components

 Since 3.20.0
 {: .label }

-You can also specify a component instance to be rendered between instances of the main component by using the :spacer_component option:
+Set `:spacer_component` as an instantiated component to render between items:

 ```erb
 <%= render(ProductComponent.with_collection(@products, spacer_component: SpacerComponent.new)) %>
 ```

-ViewComponent will render the SpacerComponent component between each pair of ProductComponent components.
+Which will render the SpacerComponent component between `ProductComponent`s.